aerocyber/osmata-spec/README.md

 Note:

 - `Omio Version` is the version of omio file format.
-- `Restricted` is `true` if omio is password protected.
-- `Password hash` is the SHA256 hash of the password.
 - `Data` is a JSON string of following format:

 ```json